EV4EU/ov2xmp/README.md

 ### Deploy O-V2X-MP in production

-To deploy in production, login to the GitHub registry and use the corresponding docker-compose file:
+To deploy in production, login to the GitHub container registry and use the corresponding docker-compose file:

 ```sh
 docker login ghcr.io -u USERNAME